Draft Analyst Has Heard Steelers ‘Love’ Deep Threat WR Prospect

-With just a few days until the NFL Draft, who the Pittsburgh Steelers are targeting with their first round pick remains a bit of a mystery.
+With just a few days until the 2024 NFL draft, who the Pittsburgh Steelers are targeting with their first-round pick remains a bit of a mystery.

 They are currently listed at -350 on DraftKings Sportsbook to take an offensive lineman with their first pick.